Kaillxu/portfolio-v1-schoolproject/README.md

 Kaillxu

-PS : You can download it if you want to mess around with it (to make another portfolio for exemple)
+PS : Feel free download it if you want to mess around with it (to make another portfolio for exemple)